RWS/studio-api-docs/apiconcepts/filetypesupport/loading_and_saving_the_settings_native.md

 ```
 ***

-A **SettingsBundle** element can enclose a number of **SettingsGroup** nodes.
-Each settings bundle has a unique id (guid) that is stored in an attribute.
-The settings bundles are identified by the id of the plug-in that they refer to.
-A settings group can enclose, for example, file type settings, verification plug-in settings, etc. In the above example the settings bundle encloses one settings group for the term verifier plug-in and another settings group that is used by our sample length verifier plug-in.
-This id is retrieved from the File Type Component Builder (see [Extending existing File Type Component Builder](extending_existing_file_type_component_builder.md)).
+A **SettingsBundle** element contains multiple **SettingsGroup** nodes.
+Each settings bundle has a unique identifier (GUID) in an attribute that identifies it by the plug-in id it refers to.
+A settings group contains file type settings, verification plug-in settings, and so on.
+In the example above, the settings bundle contains one settings group for the term verifier plug-in and another for the sample length verifier plug-in.
+The File Type Component Builder provides this identifier (see [Extending existing File Type Component Builder](extending_existing_file_type_component_builder.md)).

-This XML structure is also reflected in the API.
-Within the ```SaveToSettingsBundle``` method we create a settings group object based on ```ISettingsGroup``` by applying the ```GetSettingsGroup``` method to the settings bundle.
-This method takes the settings bundle id (e.g. *Length Check XML v 1.0.0.0*) as string parameter.
-We then use the GetSettingFromSettingsGroup method to set the ```Enabled``` property.
-This method requires the settings group object, the name of the setting (e.g. *Enabled*), and the default value as parameters (e.g. True).
+This XML structure reflects in the API.
+Within the `PopulateFromSettingsBundle()` method, create a settings group object based on `ISettingsGroup` by calling `GetSettingsGroup()` on the settings bundle.
+This method accepts the settings bundle id (for example, *Length Check XML v 1.0.0.0*) as a string parameter.
+Call `GetSettingFromSettingsGroup()` to set the `Enabled` property.
+This method requires the settings group object, the setting name (for example, *Enabled*), and the default value (for example, True) as parameters.

 # [C#](#tab/tabid-6)
 ```cs